 When email service provider, ConvertKit, announced plans to change its name to Seva, many customers provided their concerns via blog posts and social media:

 In this case, ConvertKit listened to their customers, opting to keep their original name, proving that customer feedback is important in businesses making important branding decisions.

 Asking customers to select their interests is a quick way to receive feedback.
 Giving customers the opportunity to self-select their interests helps to create buyer personas, establish customer interests, and target users correctly:

 Additionally, this type of feedback can aid email segmentation, ensuring customers receive relevant information.

 Acquiring a wide range of feedback on your products, customer service, and branding is essential in helping you to make the necessary changes to grow your customer base.
 After all, how likely are you to gain new customers if your current feedback is only negative?

-Listening to customer feedback and using it to make improvements to your products or customer service, can be a surefire way to boost sales and revenue.
+Listening to customer feedback and using it to make improvements to your products or customer service can be a surefire way to boost sales and revenue.

-Remember, when implementing feedback collection methods, to consider the type of people who will be providing feedback, such as demographics, and the overall sample size.
+Remember, when implementing feedback collection methods, to consider the type of people who will be providing feedback, such as demographics and the overall sample size.
 Using a variety of different methods is the most effective way to ensure you gain an accurate picture of your business from valued customers.

-Once you have all of this data collected, it will just be a matter analyzing it all.
+Once you have all of this data collected, it will just be a matter of analyzing it all.
 However, this can be quite difficult to do when you’re a large company with lots of feedback to comb through.
 This is where a text analysis platform can help.

 Wonderflow’s “Wonderboard” completes this process for you, making it easy to analyze customer feedback and discover the insights you need to make informed decisions.